88-degrees/Book-of-Changes/appendix05s1.md

 ## Footnotes

-<a name="fn_286"></a>[422:I](#fr_286) Chapter I, paragraphs 1-3, treats of the rise of the scheme of the `I Ching` from the wonderful qualities of the divining plant, the use of certain numbers, and the formation of the lineal figures.
+<a name="fn_286"></a>[422:I](#fr_286) Chapter I, paragraphs 1-3, treats of the rise of the scheme of the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching) from the wonderful qualities of the divining plant, the use of certain numbers, and the formation of the lineal figures.

-P. Regis translates paragraph 1 by -- 'The ancient (sages), the most excellent men, were the authors of the `I Ching`, in making which they were assisted by an intelligent spirit, who for their help produced the plant called [**Shī**](shi.jpg) (蓍).'
+P. Regis translates paragraph 1 by -- 'The ancient (sages), the most excellent men, were the authors of the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching), in making which they were assisted by an intelligent spirit, who for their help produced the plant called [**Shī**](shi.jpg) (蓍).'

 But the text will not admit of this version, nor have I found the view given in it in any Chinese writer.
 It is difficult to make up one's mind whether to translate -- 'the sage,' or 'the sages.'
 [Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda) contends that the writer had [Fú-xī](https://en.wikipedia.org/wiki/Fuxi) and him alone in his [<sub>p.
 423</sub>](#p-423) mind.
 To me it seems otherwise.
 [Fú-xī](https://en.wikipedia.org/wiki/Fuxi), if we accept the testimony of universal Chinese consent, made the eight trigrams; but he did not make the Yî, which, by the same consent, was the production of [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) and his son.

 The text would seem to say that the sages 'produced' the plant, but this is so extravagant that the view indicated in my supplementary clause appears in all the best commentators.
-So understood, the `I Ching` may be said to 'give mysterious assistance to the spiritual Intelligences,' or, if we take that name as singular (according to the analogy of chapter 6), to the Divine Being in affording a revelation of His will, as in paragraph 3.
+So understood, the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching) may be said to 'give mysterious assistance to the spiritual Intelligences,' or, if we take that name as singular (according to the analogy of chapter 6), to the Divine Being in affording a revelation of His will, as in paragraph 3.
 We may well say that it is a pity the revelation should be so enigmatical; but the author, it must be remembered, is writing from his own standpoint.
 [Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) and his son, as I have endeavoured to show in the Introduction, merely wished to convey, under the style and veil of divination, their moral and political lessons.

 On paragraph 2 it is said that heaven is round; and as the circumference of a circle is three times its diameter, hence 3 is the number of heaven.
 Again, earth is square, and as the circumference of a square is four times its length or breadth, or it consists of two pairs of equal sides, hence 2 is the number of earth.